joshuanewman1993/northcoders_news/README.md

 # Northcoders News Application

+Northcoders news is a social news aggregation app, built as a project during the Front-End module of my time Northcoders.
+Northcoders news displays articles with user-rating and comments, which are divided up into specific topics.
+Users can browse, vote an comment on articles.
+They can also vote on existing comments, as well as add news topics and post new articles.

+Deployed on netlify here ->

+This news application makes asynchronous API calls to my own server which can be found on my github here.
+This was built during the Back-End module of Northcoders.
+You can find the deployed version of the API hosted on heroku here.

 ### Getting Started

-These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
-See deployment for notes on how to deploy the project on a live system.
+These instructions will get you a copy of the project up and running on your local machine locally.

-### Prerequisities:
+### Prerequisites:

 `1) git clone - https://github.com/joshuanewman1993/northcoders_news`

-`2) cd BE2-NC-Knews - Access the folder file`
+`2) cd northcoders_news - Access the folder file`

 `3) npm install - Install all dependencies needed`